FBW32/18-PB-conditionals-pt1/README.md

 10. Calculate the difference between a specified number and 19.
 Print double the difference if the specified number is greater than 19.

-11. BONUS CHALLENGE: Play around with each of your results, i.e., make sure they are dynamic to different inputs; is there a more efficient way of writing your code?; include line breaks and question headings in your output for script readability; etc.
+11. BONUS CHALLENGE: Play around with each of your results, i.e., make sure they are dynamic to different inputs; is there a more efficient way of writing your code?; etc.